mik-jozef/chalk/notes/spec-notes.md

   the function, so they would be redundant.
-  Also, undelimited continuations are the same as named return expressions, which are part of the language. fix generators - next() parameters, replacement for function.sent, ... type conversion between `(T)` and `T`?
+  Also, undelimited continuations are the same as named return expressions, which are part of the language. placement new fix generators - next() parameters, replacement for function.sent, ... type conversion between `(T)` and `T`?
-Error: missing function body - maybe with explanation that functions don't have to, and can't be declared before being defined, and a mention of function variables there should be no need for anything like /c?make/ or other build systems A function that returns `None` doesn't have to stop the program:
+Error: missing function body - maybe with explanation that functions don't have to, and can't be declared before being defined, and a mention of function variables all io is async should comptime io be allowed? only in root, ofc compiling should only ever touch files and folders inside the folder that is being compiled there should be no need for anything like /c?make/ or other build systems A function that returns `None` doesn't have to stop the program:
   ```